 Wright returned to the sideline late in the game with his ankle taped up.
 Boyle said he considered bringing Wright back into the game but decided against it.

 “McKinley’s a warrior,” Boyle said.
 “I thought, if we could have gotten that thing within striking distance, I probably would have gone with him, but I certainly didn’t want to risk him or his ankle for the sake of just putting him back in the game.”

 Trier scored a total of two points in Arizona’s final three games of the season.
-Trier dealt with re-suspension from the NCAA for performance enhancing drugs that kept him out both games in Oregon and then when he returned for senior day against Cal, he couldn't seem to find the bottom of the net, shooting 1-for-10 and finishing with two points.
+Trier dealt with re-suspension from the NCAA for performance enhancing drugs that kept him out both games in Oregon.
+When he returned for senior day against Cal, he couldn't seem to find the bottom of the net, shooting 1-for-10 and finishing with two points.

 Against Colorado, Trier looked much more like himself.
-He scored 22 points on 5-of-9 shooting and went to the line 10 times where he made all of them.
+He scored 22 points on 5-of-9 shooting and went to the line 10 times, making all 10 shots.